Everything You Need to Know About Hormone Replacement Therapy

 Women who still have their uterus typically will take an estrogen and progestin supplement.
 Progestin is the synthetic form of the hormone progesterone.
 This supplement is meant only for women who still have their uterus, and is generally used as birth control.

-You May Also Like:Meditation for Menopause
+You May Also Like:Should You Take Antidepressants for Menopause Symptoms?

 Related Search Topics (Ads):